 Auckland Art Gallery Toi o Tamaki

-Auckland Art Gallery Toi o Tamaki also houses a large collection of paintings and sculptures from New Zealand’s indigenous Maori artists.
+Auckland Art Gallery Toi o Tamaki also houses a large collection of indigenous art.
+Be sure to spend some time browsing the paintings & sculptures from New Zealand’s preeminent Maori artists.

 The museum is open daily from 10am to 5pm (9pm on Fridays) and costs NZ$15-17 for admission.

-Even if you’ve only got one day in Auckland, a trip to the Sky Tower stands out among the top things to do in Auckland for fun and excitement.
+Even if you’ve only got one day in Auckland, a trip to the Sky Tower is a must.
+For fun & excitement, it stands out among the top things to see & do in Auckland.

-When you get to the observation deck, you’re treated to a beautiful 360-degree view of Auckland.
+When you get to the observation deck, you’re treated to a beautiful 360-degree view of the area.
 You’ll also find a gift shop, restaurant, and café with expectedly high food & drink prices.